erkexzcx/stoppropaganda/README.md

 # StopPropaganda

 Russia has invaded Ukraine and commited various war crimes.
-Russian media says that Russia has not commited any war crimes, has no casualties and they doing this "special operation" to protect Ukrainians from...Ukraine.
+Russian media denies any of its attacks on civilian as well as denies any Russian troops casualties.
+According to them, they are doing this "special operation" to protect Ukrainians from...Ukraine.

+Some foreign media and even countries (e.g. Belarus) publicitly support Russian aggression towards Ukraine, therefore I created this simple DOS application that targets mentioned websites/endpoints in order to take them down or significantly distrupt their services.

-Mykhailo Federov (Vice Prime Minister and Minister of Digital Transformation of Ukraine) has shared [this twitter post](https://twitter.com/FedorovMykhailo/status/1497642156076511233) encouraging cyber attack on given Russian websites.
+Mykhailo Federov (Vice Prime Minister and Minister of Digital Transformation of Ukraine) has shared [this twitter post](https://twitter.com/FedorovMykhailo/status/1497642156076511233) encouraging cyber attack on given targets via mentioned Telegram group.
+This will be primary source of targets.

 **DISCLAIMER**: (D)DOS'ing is **illegal**!
 Usage of this tool is intended for educational purposes only.